carl-wallace/rust-pki/pittv3/tests/examples/wasm_settings_samples/README.md

 - The wasm app does **no** revocation checking (no CRL/OCSP, no AIA fetch); these scenarios exercise basic path validation plus the settings knobs.
 The same `settings.json` files also load into the CLI (`-s`) and desktop app.
-- URI name constraints are **not** exercisable in the wasm app (URI matching is std-only in certval);
-  the settings UI omits that form.
+- **Scenario 09 (URI name constraints)** validates `ValidURInameConstraintsTest34EE` (URI SAN `http://testserver.testcertificates.gov/…`) against the PKITS store; the excluded URI subtree `.testcertificates.gov` covers that host, so it flips to invalid.
+URI matching is now no_std in certval (a small hand-rolled host extractor in place of the `url` crate), so the wasm settings UI exposes the URI form alongside the other four.